Protective Put Options Strategy

 Time the Hedge

 Implied volatility tends to be lower when markets are calm.
-Buying puts during quiet periods is far cheaper than buying them after a selloff has already begun.
+Buying puts during quiet periods is often cheaper than buying them after a selloff has already begun.

 Tax Implications of Protective Puts